-Level I – Introduction to Backcountry Skiing
+Introduction to Backcountry Skiing

 At this level, we will ski mostly gentle, open zones or runs with sparse trees with minor access into avalanche terrain.
-Your guides offer some instruction, assistance with technique and tips for you to gain more confidence in your powder skiing/riding ability.
+Your guides will offer some instruction, assistance with technique, and tips for you to gain more confidence in your powder skiing/riding ability.
 This isn’t a true powder clinic like you’d find at a ski area but your guides will outline you with several tips and do their best to advance your skills throughout the day.

-- have limited powder experience
+• have limited powder experiences

-- are comfortable making linked, smooth, controlled parallel turns
+• are comfortable making linked, smooth, controlled parallel turns

-- are beyond any wedge type or pizza style of skiing technique
+• are beyond any wedge type or pizza style of skiing technique

-- as a snowboarder you can make fluid heel to toe turns, no falling leaf, you can traverse and can stop on both your heel and toe sides
+• as a snowboarder, you can make fluid heel-to-toe turns, no falling leaf, you can traverse and can stop on both your heel and toe sides

-- have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)
+• have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)

-- enjoy new challenges
+• enjoy new challenges

-- seek to build your powder confidence
+• seek to build your powder confidence

-and bumps quickly trash the fresh powder after a few runs, the terrain on Buffalo Pass usually holds snow for weeks after a storm and you’ll be mostly skiing or riding on untracked or mildly tracked snow throughout the day.
+Unlike the ski area experience where tracks, chop and bumps quickly trash the fresh powder after a few runs, the terrain on Buffalo Pass usually holds snow for weeks after a storm and you’ll be mostly skiing or riding on untracked or mildly tracked snow throughout the day.
 This untracked experience is the name of the game for us and what you as a level I skier or rider would love to experience over and over again.

 Our Level I and Level II trips utilize the same pick ups and drop offs on a variety of ridge lines on Buffalo Pass.
 Our Level I groups stay mostly out of the aspen forests while sticking to the open glades in blue/black type terrain pitch.
-Whist our Level II groups are all already confident in powder and comfortable in trees, our Level I’ers need a little more open terrain to gain confidence and to figure out the powder turn before heading into steeper or thicker treed zones.
+Whilst our Level II groups are all already confident in powder and comfortable in trees, our Level I-ers need a little more open terrain to gain confidence and to figure out the powder turn before heading into steeper or thicker treed zones.